TobyMarch/1TaaT/README.md

 ## Start, Test, Build
 In the `/web-app` directory, you can run:
+Make sure to run `npm install` if it is a new git repository, to add the node_modules.

 #### `npm start`
 Runs the app in the development mode.\